dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes_Groups.md

 - $G$ is solvable iff $G$ has a terminating *derived series*.
 - Solvable groups satisfy the 2 out of 3 property
 - Abelian $\implies$ solvable
+- Every group of order less than 60 is solvable.

 **Definition:**